ciku/ciku-forms/README.md

 # Ciku Forms

-Ciku forms is a boilerplate for form elements.
+Ciku forms is a Sass boilerplate for form elements.

 Styling form elements by hand is time consuming.
 With Ciku Forms by setting a handful of parameters – font size, border color, padding,… — you can get your form elements styled easily.